How the Opportunity Gap Holds Business Women Back

 No matter how competent you are and how hard you work, automatic promotions and pay raises are not a given in the business world — few bosses will pay employees more than they are willing to ask for.
 Some studies have shown that women are more uncomfortable than men when it comes to negotiating compensation.
 For example, a study conducted by staffing firm Robert Half of more than 2,700 workers across 27 major U.S. cities found that 46 percent of men tried to negotiate higher pay in their last job offer compared to only 34 percent of women.

-Whether due to lower levels of self confidence, higher levels of passivity, or other factors, too many women undervalue what they have to offer.
+Whether due to lower levels of self-confidence, higher levels of passivity, or other factors, too many women undervalue what they have to offer.

 Promote Your Abilities and Accomplishments Whenever Possible

 Many people are uncomfortable with the notion of promoting themselves, perhaps equating it with conceit.
 Unfortunately, self-promotion is a necessary part of career advancement; you need to be able to make your bosses aware of your abilities and your accomplishments.
-Sending a note to your boss that you finished the latest project on time and on budget, for instance, and complimenting those on your team who assisted you is a great way to raise your profile with management.
+Sending a note to your boss that you finished the latest project on time and on a budget, for instance, and complimenting those on your team who assisted you is a great way to raise your profile with management.

 Don't Be Afraid to Rock the Boat